When You Should Change Forex Brokers — And When You Shouldn't

 Be wary of short-term improvement

 Many traders report temporary improvement after switching brokers.
-This effect may stem from renewed discipline, altered trade selection, reduced emotional baggage, or random variance aligning temporarily.
+This effect is well-documented and has multiple explanations: renewed discipline from starting fresh, more careful trade selection during the adjustment period, reduced emotional baggage from leaving a "frustrating" environment, and random variance that happens to align favourably during the first weeks.
 Short-term improvement does not automatically confirm structural mismatch at the previous broker.

-Only consistent, measurable differences across comparable conditions suggest genuine environmental change.
+Only consistent, measurable differences across comparable conditions over extended samples suggest genuine environmental change.
+Anything less may be the new broker effect — temporary, psychological, and misleading.

 A Structured Reassessment Framework

-Instead of reacting to frustration, consider these structured questions:
+Instead of reacting to frustration, consider these structured questions as a diagnostic framework:

-If the answer to several of these is consistently yes, reassessment may be warranted.
-If the answers are unclear, further observation is preferable to immediate switching.
+If the answer to several of these is consistently yes over a meaningful sample, reassessment may be warranted.
+If the answers are unclear or inconsistent, further observation is preferable to immediate switching.

 When Staying Is the Rational Decision